zmcddn/coding-interview-guide/README.md

 It doesn't really matter if you solved it by yourself or looked at the answers.

-Here are a list of important things you have to always think about when you are working on problems:
+Here are a list of ***CRITICAL*** things you have to always think about when you are working on problems:

 - What's the best data structure/s to solve this problem
 - What's the time and space complexity (Big O's)